-These year-round, subtly-styled touring boots offer excellent waterproofing, breathability, and comfort while maintaining a high protection level.
+These year-round, subtly-styled touring boots offer excellent waterproofing, breathability, and comfort while maintaining high protection.

 A Gore-Tex membrane under oiled leather keeps out water but lets perspiration evaporate.
 The flexible instep section, anatomic footbed, and EVA foam also help with comfort on and off the bike.

 Riders with larger calves rejoice.
-The hook-and-loop calf adjustment is large enough to accommodate a pretty wide range of people.
-And despite that, these are a fairly low key looking touring boot.
-They’re fairly simple and discreet for the level of weather and crash protection they offer.
+The hook-and-loop calf adjustment is large enough to accommodate a wide range of people.
+And despite that, these are low-key looking touring boots.
+They’re pretty simple and discreet for the level of weather and crash protection they offer.

-CE certified protection comes in the form of moulded plastic shin plates and reinforced toe and heel counters.
+CE-certified protection comes from moulded plastic shin plates and reinforced toe and heel counters.